Paulpanther/intellij-action-detection/README.md

 3. Do some changes (They should appear on the side under "Detected Actions".
 If nothing happens close the file and open it again)

 ## Dependency on IntelliJ
-Most of this project is independent on the editor.
+Most of this project is editor-independent.
 The dependency on IntelliJ's `VirtualFile` in `ActionLogGenerator` and `FileSnapshotProvider` could be removed by providing a custom implementation for file handles.

 ![Package Diagram](editor-dependency.svg)